The Wayƒarers Journal ©

 2

-To receive this rating, the Campground with a Hiker-Biker site should include a level tent site, a covered picnic table for cooking and resting, as well as a facility to lock up their gear and food, charge electronics and e-bikes, fill their water bottles, and perform minor repairs on their bikes, including inflating tires.
+To receive this rating, the Hiker-Biker campsite should include as a minimum: a level tent site; a covered picnic table for cooking and resting; as well as a amenities for securing their gear and food; receptacles for charging electronics and e-bikes, a spigot for filling their water bottles, and tools necessary for performing minor repairs on their bikes, including inflating tires.

 To go back to the Campsites Page, click on down arrow. go back Go to previous section